Sunlighter/TreeListLib/README.md

 Operations such as insertion, replacement, and deletion occur in logarithmic time.

-Although the solution and project files were created with VS 2015, the F# code should probably run on implementations as old as VS 2010.
+Although the solution and project files were created with VS 2017, the F# code should probably run on implementations as old as VS 2010.
+This project compiles the code for .NET Standard 2.0.